 The Office of Undergraduate Education, working with the Bok Center and VPAL and guided by research with faculty and students, has developed the following recommendations and resources to help faculty members prepare and teach their remote courses.
 The content is the basis for this summer's Faculty Training workshops.

 It is expected that all courses and concentrations will follow the College's official guidance for remote teaching:

 - All courses should expect students to participate in 2–4 hours per week of synchronous course time (including instructor-student, TF-student, and peer group time) and a total of 8–12 hours of overall course engagement.

 - Teaching staff allocations will allow for smaller sections and provide additional appointments for course support and community building.

 - Departments/Concentrations/Areas should consider how to build a larger co-curricular online community.
-The Academic Resource Center (ARC) is available to help teaching staff implement course structures to facilitate peer interactions, such as supplemental instruction sections, study halls, and study groups, and to provide training and ready-made activities for teaching fellows appointed for course support and community building.
+The Academic Resource Center (ARC) is available to help teaching staff implement course structures to facilitate peer interactions, such as supplemental instruction sections, study halls, and study groups.

 In addition, OUE urges faculty to read about